-12 August 1952, Olympic gold medallist Esther Brand (pictured) has civic reception at city hall and is given a another gold medal by the Mayor.
+12 August 1952, Olympic gold medallist Esther Brand (pictured) has civic reception at city hall and is given another gold medal by the Mayor.

 Namibia’s capital Windhoek has a suburb (Olympia) where many of the streets are named in honour of South African Olympic gold medallists or world record holders.